-- 1. Intent: The purpose of the pre-application meeting is to allow the subdivider the opportunity to share with the Development Review Committee (DRC) his/her proposed project plans.
-It also gives the DRC the opportunity to share with the subdivider the city's thoughts and ideas.
-The DRC will comment on the compatibility of the proposed development with the general plan and general compliance with the zoning ordinance, this title, and other ordinances and/or city regulations. - 2.
+- 1. Intent: The purpose of the pre-application meeting is to allow the subdivider the opportunity to share with the administrative land use authority (as defined by Utah Code Ann. § 10-9a-604.1) Development Review Committee (DRC) his/her proposed project plans.
+It also gives the DRC administrative land use authority the opportunity to share with the subdivider the city's thoughts and ideas.
+The administrative land use authorityDRC will comment on the compatibility of the proposed development with the general plan and general compliance with the zoning ordinance, this title, and other ordinances and/or city regulations. - 2.
 Process: The subdivider shall obtain and review a copy of the subdivision ordinance and application from the city or the city's website.
-After submittal of the application and payment of the fee, the subdivider can He/she shall then contact the planning commission chairperson to schedule a pre-application meeting with the Development Review Committee (DRC).
-The planning commission chairperson will inform the subdivider that there is a DRC administrative expense and will schedule a conference with the DRC within five (5) business days of receiving the call the fee being paid and application submitted.
-The subdivider shall provide the following information to the DRC: - a.
-A general description of the existing conditions of the site. - b.
-A sketch drawing (hard copy or digital copy in pdf format) showing the proposed subdivision layout, including the numbers of lots and street locations. - c.
-The relationship of the proposed subdivision to existing utilities and streets. - 3.
-DRC Recommendation: Once the DRC has a general idea of what is desired for the proposed development, they will forward it to the planning commission for further consideration along with notes of the pre-application meeting and a recommendation to approve, conditionally approve or reject the proposed development.
+After submittal of the application and payment of the fee, the subdivider\\canmay He/she shall then contact the planning commission chairpersencity recorder to schedule a pre-application meeting with the Development Review Committee (DRC).
+The planning commission chairpersenThe City Recorder\willshall inform the subdivider that there is a DRC administrative expense and will schedule a conference with the DRC administrative land use authority within fifteenve (15) business days of receiving the requesteall the fee being paid and application submitted.
+The subdivider shall provide the following information to the administrative land use authorityDRC: - a.
+A general description of the existing conditions of the site. - A sketch drawing (hard copy or digital copy in pdf format) showing the proposed subdivision layout, including the numbers of lots and street locations. - c.
+The relationship of the proposed subdivision to existing utilities and streets.